KikiBerg/django-blog/COMMANDS.md

 - Deploy on heroku > Open the app, append /admin to the URL in the browser and log in as the superuser.
 There is now a Posts option under Site Administration.

 --------
+### Part 10: VIEWS
+In these text-based steps, we'll create the main page for our blog using Django's generic views.

+- In my_app directory (blog in this case) create a new Python file named **urls.py**
+- In my_project/**urls.py** file:
+    - Delete the blog_views import (Our app (blog) has now its own URL file)
+    - Ensure that `include` is imported from django.urls by appending it after path
+    - Replace the existing blog/ urlpattern with a new empty string urlpattern:
+        - `path('blog/', my_blog, name='blog'),` gets replaced by: `path("", include("blog.urls"), name="blog-urls"),`
+        - This pattern tells Django to look in the blog app URL file for any blog urlpatterns
+- In my_app, create a **templates directory** with another directory nested within, named e.g. blog : `mkdir -p blog/templates/blog`
+    - In this new directory, create a new HTML file named `post_list.html ` and paste the [HTML code provided](https://github.com/Code-Institute-Solutions/blog/blob/main/06_views_part1/02_building_homepage/post_list.html)
+- In the my_app/**views.py** file, delete the existing blog function-based view and the HttpResponse import.

 ### Good habits